-This turkey brine will require a pot large enough to hold a minimum of 2 gallons of water.
-Even better though if you have a pot deep enough to also hold your turkey.
+This first step of turkey prep will require a pot large enough to hold a minimum of 2 gallons of water.
+Even better though if you have a pot deep enough to also hold your whole turkey.
 That way, once the brine is chilled sufficiently, all you have to do is slowly submerge the the turkey into the pot of brine.

-Preparing the brine is just a matter of bringing 1 gallon of water to a boil and adding kosher salt, brown sugar, honey, onion, garlic, whole black peppercorns, bay leaves, and your favorite creole seasoning.
+Preparing the brining solution is just a matter of bringing 1 gallon of water to a boil and adding kosher salt, brown sugar, honey, onion, garlic, whole black peppercorns, bay leaves, and your favorite creole seasoning.